6 Ways to Improve Your Wellbeing During the Holidays

 Older person and child building a snowman

-Think of ways to keep your body moving during the holiday season.
+Think of fun ways to keep your body moving this season.
 Physical movement is a wonderful way to treat your body and mind.
-Consider signing up for a weekly fitness class or adding gym time to your calendar.
-Snowshoeing, building a snowman, pulling your favorite little one on a sled, taking a ski lesson, or just simply taking the stairs are all great ways to keep your body moving while embracing the change in season.
+If fthe gym or fitness classes aren't appealing, try snowshoeing, building a snowman, pulling your favorite little one on a sled, taking a ski lesson, or just simply taking the stairs as much as possible.
+These are all great ways to keep your body moving while embracing the change in season.

 4. Do a Daily Check-in

-Each day, take some time to check in with yourself to determine how you are feeling, both physically and emotionally.
+Check in with yourself daily to determine how you are feeling, both physically and emotionally.
 Perhaps you are in need of a relaxing bath, an earlier bedtime, more greens on your plate, a good book, or time with a treasured friend.
-Checking in with yourself is the best way to ensure your self-care, whether you are feeling anxious, overwhelmed, sad, lonely, exhausted, or just so-so.
+Checking in with yourself is the best way to ensure your self-care, whether you're feeling anxious, overwhelmed, sad, lonely, exhausted, or just so-so.

 5. Simplify by Prioritizing

-Simplicity is often an undervalued concept – especially during the holiday season!
-Finding ways to make things simpler this season is much easier when you’ve determined your priorities.
-Priorities can include things such as:
+Simplicity is often undervalued conceptespecially during the holiday season!
+Finding ways to make things simpler is much easier when you’ve determined your priorities, which can look like:

 Woman and child bundled up in snow gear